elliefoote/emanager_v2/backend/README.md

 $ yarn run start:prod
 ```

 The server runs on port 5000.
+The documentation can be seen at localhost:5000/api.

 ## Test